jenspaggel/trackbike/FAQ/gears_a.md

 How to read it: The only relevant thing is the gear ratio.
 Imagine you want to know which gear is a little faster than 52/15, but not as tough as 52/14?
 There are 6 option in between (if you own chain rings from 50 to 56 teeth and cogs from 13 to 17 teeth).
 Many options.

+For time trials a smoother ride is more important, so the choice should be biased to bigger chainrings.
+In the end Eddy Merckx was running 52/14 for his hour record.
+Completely wrong by todays wisdom.
+It worked for him.

 | Chain Ring | Cog | Ratio | distance (23mm tire) |
 |:-----------|:----|:------|:--------|
 |50	| 17 |	2,94 |	6,16|